This Statement is effective as of 01 December 2020.

 You may choose to give us personal information directly in a variety of situations.
 For example, you may want to give us your name and contact information to communicate with you, to order a product, to process an order, to register for a service, to provide you with a subscription, or to do business with us if you are a supplier or a business partner.
 You may also provide your credit card details to buy something from us or may share a description of your education and work experience in connection with a job opening at IBM for which you wish to be considered.
 If you tell us that you do not want us to use your information to make further contact with you beyond fulfilling your request, we will respect your wishes.

-When you wish to receive information, download publications, enroll for a live or virtual event or request a trial, we may ask you to provide your name and business contact information, as well as other information in connection with your request.
+When you wish to receive information, download publications, enrol for a live or virtual event or request a trial, we may ask you to provide your name and business contact information, as well as other information in connection with your request.
 We use this information in connection with your request and to communicate with you.
 This information may, in most cases, also identify you when you visit our websites.
 We will retain your information for potential future interactions with you.
 If you wish to request that we no longer use your registration information, contact us by using this form.

 We may also ask you to register an IBMid, in which case you need to provide us with your name, email address, country location and other information if needed for the purpose for which you are asked to register.
 The IBMid serves to uniquely identify you when you visit our websites, have a request or order or use a product or service.
 For ordering of most services and products we require you to have registered an IBMid.
-Registration with IBMid may allow you to customize and control your privacy settings.
+Registration with IBMid may allow you to customise and control your privacy settings.
 Certain IBM products and services may require unique registration specifically for the purpose of providing these products or services.
 In such cases, registration details provided by you for a product or service will only be used for the specific purpose of providing you with that product or service.

 Website visits IBM Cloud services and applications ("apps")